peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

 Passing a quiet NaN to any arithmetic operation shown here will return a quiet NaN, unless noted otherwise.

-Unless noted otherwise, passing a null ExtendedFloat argument to any method here will throw an exception.
+Unless noted otherwise, passing a null arbitrary-precision binary float argument to any method here will throw an exception.

 When an arithmetic operation signals the flag FlagInvalid, FlagOverflow, or FlagDivideByZero, it will not throw an exception too, unless the operation's trap is enabled in the precision context (see PrecisionContext's Traps property).

-An ExtendedFloat value can be serialized in one of the following ways:
+An arbitrary-precision binary float value can be serialized in one of the following ways:

  * By calling the toString() method.
-However, not all strings can be converted back to an ExtendedFloat without loss, especially if the string has a fractional part.
+However, not all strings can be converted back to an arbitrary-precision binary float without loss, especially if the string has a fractional part.

  * By calling the UnsignedMantissa, Exponent, and IsNegative properties, and calling the IsInfinity, IsQuietNaN, and IsSignalingNaN methods.
-The return values combined will uniquely identify a particular ExtendedFloat value.
+The return values combined will uniquely identify a particular arbitrary-precision binary float value.

 ### NaN